Skip to main content

 • A collision_groups for filtering what pair of colliders should have their contacts (or intersection test if at least one of the colliders is a sensor) computed by the narrow-phase.
 This filtering happens right after the broad-phase, at the beginning of the narrow phase.

 • A solver_groups for filtering what pair of colliders should have their contact forces computed.
-This filtering happens at the end of the narrow-phase, before the constraints solver
+This filtering happens at the end of the narrow-phase, before the constraints solver.

 In other words, the solver_groups is here to prevent contact forces from being computed between some colliders, whereas the collision_groups will also prevent the contact themselves (and contact events) from being computed.
 The collision_groups should be preferred most of the time because it skips more computations.
 The solver_groups is only useful if you really want the contact information to be computed but not the forces, for example so that you can apply your own forces based on these contacts.